Bek Air Flight 2100

 Bek Air Flight 2100 was a domestic passenger flight from Almaty to Nur-Sultan, Kazakhstan, operated by a Fokker 100 that crashed on 27 December 2019 while taking off from Almaty International Airport.
-Of the 98 people on board – 93 passengers and 5 crew, 13 died in the crash and 66 were injured.
-The Kazakhstani government started investigations on the same day.
+Of the 98 people on board (93 passengers and 5 crew), 13 died in the crash and 66 were injured.
+The Kazakh government started investigations on the same day.

 Aircraft and crew

 The aircraft involved was a Fokker 100, built in 1996, which was previously flown by Formosa Airlines, Mandarin Airlines, Contact Air, and OLT Express Germany, before joining the Bek Air fleet in 2013 as UP-F1007.
 Bek Air had leased the aircraft to Kam Air in September 2016, then returned.
 The aircraft was then leased to Safi Airways in February 2017, and finally to Air Djibouti in December 2018, before being returned again to Bek Air.
 The aircraft remained in service with Bek Air until the day of the accident which destroyed it.
 The airworthiness certificate of the aircraft had been renewed on 22 May 2019.

 The captain was 58-year-old Marat Ganievich Muratbaev and the first officer was 54-year-old Mirzhan Gaynulovich Muldakulov.